-What happens when we read a novel, set long ago, about a house haunted by its own past?
+What happens, though, when we read a saga, set long ago, about a house haunted by its own past?
 This is the question prompted by “The Right-Hand Shore,” Christopher Tilghman’s elegant and engrossing new novel.
 The book chronicles the rise and fall of a family retreat on the Chesapeake Bay.
 As we begin, the family’s matriarch, Miss Mary Bayly, is about to pass her home and grounds to a distant relative.

 THE RIGHT-HAND SHORE

 Only someone ignorant of its past would entertain its burden.

 Set over one very long day, “The Right-Hand Shore” fills in the reader — and the home’s new inheritor, Edward Mason — on why exactly the land is so poisoned.
 Readers of the great Southern Gothic works of William Faulkner and Arna Bontemps will be in familiar territory here.
 “There is a sound of music echoing/Through the open door/And in the field there is/Another sound tinkling in the cotton,” Bontemps wrote in his poem, “Southern Mansion.”